makevoid/try_bigchaindb/Readme.md

 This repo contains an API and a UI for you to play with bichaindb, a sandboxed playground, you may want to run multiple nodes on different hosts/ports to do a full-fledged test:

+Install ruby dependencies:

+    gem i sinatra roda rethinkdb oj

+or by using the Gemfile.

 Run API:

     rackup -p 3001